AviRahimov/Brooks_Algorithm/README.md

 ## Installation

 1. Make sure you have Python 3 installed on your system.
-2. Clone this repository or download the `graph_coloring.py` file.
+2. Clone this repository([https://github.com/AviRahimov/Brooks_Algorithm.git]) or download the `Brooks.py` file.

 ## Usage

-1. Open a terminal or command prompt and navigate to the directory where the `graph_coloring.py` file is located.
+1. Open a terminal or command prompt and navigate to the directory where the `Brooks.py` file is located.
 2. Run the following command to start the application:

 ```bash```